Moonkind/gpt-2/README.md

 Code from the paper ["Language Models are Unsupervised Multitask Learners"](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf).

-We have currently released small (117M parameter) and medium (345M parameter) versions of GPT-2.
-While we have not released the larger models, we have [released a dataset](https://github.com/openai/gpt-2-output-dataset) for researchers to study their behaviors.
+We have currently released small (124M parameter), medium (355M parameter), and large (774M parameter) versions of GPT-2<sup>*</sup>, with only the full model as of yet unreleased.
+We have also [released a dataset](https://github.com/openai/gpt-2-output-dataset) for researchers to study their behaviors.

-See more details in our [blog post](https://blog.openai.com/better-language-models/).
+You can read about GPT-2 and release decisions in our [original blog post](https://blog.openai.com/better-language-models/) and [6 month follow-up post](https://openai.com/blog/gpt-2-6-month-follow-up/).
+<sup>*</sup> *Note that our original parameter counts were wrong due to an error (in our previous blog posts and paper).
+Thus you may have seen small referred to as 117M and medium referred to as 345M.*

 ## Usage

 This repository is meant to be a starting point for researchers and engineers to experiment with GPT-2.
+For basic information, see our [model card](./model_card.md).

 ### Some caveats